zhehaowang/zhehao.me/essays/addressing-self.md

 Such diversity is what makes here an incredible place for the curious, whose efforts are fueled by the freedom to pursue these.

 It is my goal to number among the curious.
-To be ready and excited waking up each morn thinking about the new knowledge we are going to internalize, and the new challenges we are going to tackle.
+To be ready and excited waking up each morn thinking about the knowledge we are going to internalize, and the challenges we are going to tackle.

 To take in, think and act with an open mind, and be open and flexible to change, without losing sight of what we set out to achieve, or failing to adhere to our principles.

-To reflect, strengthen what we did well, and readily acknowledge where I was wrong, and to not judge others for our differences in the perception of what is worth internalizing.
+To reflect, strengthen what we did well, and readily acknowledge where I was wrong, and to not judge others for our differences in the perception of what is worthwhile.

 ### Compassion, gratefulness, and humility